ibigen/PHASEfilter/docs/how_to_use.rst

 This tool has three extra parameters:

 -  pass_chr - name or names of chromossomes to pass.
 Can be more than one separated by comma.
 It is the prefix of the chromossome that is necessary to pass;
 -  out_alignment - folder name where an alignment will be save.
-It has ClustalX format.
+It has ClustalX format;
+-  out_new_reference - create a new reference with degenerated bases on heterozygous positions.

 .. code-block:: shell
    :linenos: